tanvirch0750/tanvirch0750/README.md

       ↓
 Use AI Where Judgment Helps
       ↓
-Validate the Output
+Validate Output
       ↓
 Human Approval When Necessary
       ↓
-Update the Business System
+Update The System
       ↓
 Monitor / Retry / Recover
 ```

-That's the difference between adding AI as a novelty and engineering AI as part of an actual business process.
+That's the difference between adding AI as a novelty and engineering AI as part of a real workflow.

 ### ◆ Where I see AI creating value